tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-bulkhead.md

 availableConcurrentCalls=4
 ```

 All four permits are available again.
 The bulkhead has recovered automatically because the pressure on the downstream service has subsided.
+However, just in these log fragments orders 50 and 51 have received no email.
+So we would still need to do something about orders marked `EMAIL_DEFERRED`.

 ### Observing the K6 results

-Looking at the K6 results we can see that not all the emails got delivered:
+Looking at the K6 results we can confirm that not all the emails got delivered:

 ``` bash
 █ THRESHOLDS